ryan-opatka/ryan-opatka/README.md

 That instinct has since led me to **CCMC Advanced Technologies**, where I serve as **Executive Software Engineer and Product Lead**.
 I lead a small, cross-functional team building intelligent forecasting systems that bridge rigorous AI research with practical, production-ready software.

-I care deeply about building good products—tools that are meaningful, maintainable, and grounded in vision.
+I care deeply about building good products.
+Tools that are meaningful, maintainable, and grounded in vision.
 Every day, I focus on aligning people, process, and technology toward a shared goal: creating systems that last, learn, and actually help.

 ---